iflowfor8hours/iflowfor8hours-blog/_posts/2012/2012-03-23-ci-with-puppet-amazon-jenkins-gitflow-and-gitolite.markdown

 ---
-title: CI with puppet, amazon, jenkins, git-flow, tomcat, and gitolite
+title: CI with puppet, ec2, Jenkins, git-flow, Tomcat, and gitolite
 layout: post
 ---

 These are notes I took while doing an assignment for a friend.
 I was on a pretty serious time constraint, so I cut some corners, which I will address at the end of the article.
 I'm not advocating that this is the best way to structure a project like this, but I think it's pretty good given the situation.

-_We're writing a tomcat app in eclipse, on windows boxes.
+_We're writing a tomcat app in Eclipse, on Windows boxes.
 As it stands, we're not doing any kind of automated testing, we have version control (svn) , but we're not particularlly attached to it, and we would like to be able to single-click deploy to a number of environments.
 We have a small team of developers that wear different hats, but we have dedicated QA people.
 Can you build us something that would make our dev and deploment process smoother?_

 The most interesting part of this setup is the [gitolite](https://github.com/sitaramc/gitolite) server.
 It's not using 'true' [git-flow](https://github.com/nvie/gitflow) because one of the stipulations was that the developers were using eclipse on windows to develop their tomcat application.
 This means that they can't use the git-flow scripts until someone writes a git flow plugin for eclipse.
 I may do this in the near future if this comes up often enough.